 A. Because I'm torn between distributing my works as far and wide as possible and earning them due recognition.
 My top and foremost goal in distributing my works is granting them survival.
 Free is very nice but it has its limits.
 Apparently even if you're self-published, unless you go commercial you aren't taken seriously.
 This is ridiculous if you ask me, but it works like that.
 Shocking truth.
-Anyway the general criteria I'm currently using is: compositions → free; transcriptions → some free, some not.
+Anyway the general criteria I'm currently using is: compositions $\rightarrow$ free; transcriptions $\rightarrow$ some free, some not.
+"Currrently" means that it may change in the future.